andrewsantoyo/andrewsantoyo/README.md

-## Hi, my name is Andrew!
+## Hi, I'm Andrew!
 I'm a second year student studying Software Engineering at UC Irvine.

 I am interested in learning more about web and mobile app development.
 This upcoming summer, I’m interning at JPMorgan Chase & Co. as a Software Engineering Summer Analyst.
 Next, summer I want to further my technical skills through software engineering internships.